dotnetprojects/SVGImage/Docs/api/index.md

 A namespace defining interfaces for loading external documents and resources.

 #### [SVGImage.SVG.Filters](xref:SVGImage.SVG.Filters)
-A namespace defining some of the SVG filters/
+A namespace defining some of the SVG filters.

 #### [SVGImage.SVG.PaintServers](xref:SVGImage.SVG.PaintServers)
 The namespace defining SVG paint servers.